 But what did this finding mean for teens who chose not to date in high school?

-A Study to Examine the Effects of Not Dating
+A Study that Examined the Effects of Not Dating

 Few studies had examined the characteristics of youth who did not date during the teenage years.
 Should teenagers date, or are their non-dating peers doing just as well?
 Douglas decided to learn more.

 For the study, Douglas and co-author Pamela Orpinas looked at 594 10th grade students who reported having little or no dating over a seven-year period.
 They analyzed data collected during a study in which they had followed a cohort of adolescents from Northeast Georgia from sixth through 12th grade.